Zarrie/it-in-wonderland/_posts/2022-05-21-reliable-notifications-system.md

 Requirements:
 ```
 Events per second: 10,000
-Notifications type: Email (with easy extensibility to other SMS, push notifications, and more)
+Notifications type: Email (with easy extensibility to SMS, push notifications, and more)
 Events source: DynamoDB
 Every event results in an exactly-one notification
 ```